joaoaapinho/PedalPals-Demand-Forecast/README.md

 $ pip install -r requirements.txt
 ```

-4. **Open the "Regression Project - Bike Sharing Demand Forecasting.ipynb" file in Jupyter Notebook or any other compatible IDE.**
+4. **Open the "Regression Project - Bike Sharing Demand Forecast.ipynb" file in Jupyter Notebook or any other compatible IDE.**

 5. **Run the code cells to see the bike sharing demand forecasting analysis.**